* Rand hit lowest in 11-months, bonds slide on downgrade fears

 "We have known the Turkish problems for the while," said Credit Agricole strategist Guillaume Tresca.
 "But the fact is the market was very long the lira to catch the carry, and now the pressure is gradually rising and some people are unwinding their positions."

-Its central bank head also said he expected inflation rates to fall at a faster pace and hit high-single digit rates mid-next year.
+Its central bank head also said he expected inflation rates to fall at a faster pace and hit high-single digit rates by the middle of next year.

 For GRAPHIC on emerging market FX performance 2017, see http://tmsnrt.rs/2e7eoml For GRAPHIC on MSCI emerging index performance 2017, see http://tmsnrt.rs/2dZbdP5

 For RUSSIAN market report, see) Emerging Markets Prices from Reuters